Connect with others who understand.

 • Pain

-Targeted chemotherapy can cause what’s called an acneiform rash.
+Targeted chemotherapy can cause a rash that looks similar to acne.
 This type of rash resembles an acne outbreak and most commonly occurs on the face, chest, upper back, and scalp.
 (Science Photo Library)

 Immunotherapy Rashes